MNeMoNiCuZ/ToriiGate-batch/README.md

-# TooriGate - Batch
+# ToriiGate - Batch
-This tool utilizes the TooriGate model to automatically caption multiple image files in an input-folder, for ease of process.
+This tool utilizes the ToriiGate model to automatically caption multiple image files in an input-folder, for ease of process.

 The model is very strong, and a fine-tune based on [HuggingFaceM4/Idefics3-8B-Llama3](https://huggingface.co/HuggingFaceM4/Idefics3-8B-Llama3).

-It's capable of understanding concepts and images that would be impossible for most models, using the [Input Tags](https://github.com/MNeMoNiCuZ/TooriGate-batch/tree/main?tab=readme-ov-file#input-tags) system.
+It's capable of understanding concepts and images that would be impossible for most models, using the [Input Tags](https://github.com/MNeMoNiCuZ/ToriiGate-batch/tree/main?tab=readme-ov-file#input-tags) system.

 The model handles all sorts of content, including NSFW / Adult images.